 You may schedule an appointment to speak with the Registration Assistance Unit about your property registration issues.
 Appointments are available for video-conference, over the telephone or in person assistance from 8:30 am to 5:30 pm.

-We are also open to the public without an appointment on Thursdays only between 9:30am and 1:00pm, and between 2:00pm and 4:00pm.
-You will not be able to enter the building after 4:00pm.
+Beginning Wednesday, July 26th, we are open to the public without an appointment on Wednesdays and Thursdays between 9:30 am and 4:00 pm.
+You will not be able to enter the building after 4:00 pm.

 Registration Assistance Unit